aaarf404/Recipe-Rating-Prediction/README.md

 ></iframe>

-After running the permutation test, we obtained an observed precision difference of 0.029, meaning the model's precision for High ratings is 2.8 percentage points lower for Low-Calorie recipes compared to High-Calorie recipes.
+After running the permutation test, we obtained an observed precision difference of 0.029, meaning the model's precision for High ratings is 2.9 percentage points lower for Low-Calorie recipes compared to High-Calorie recipes.
 The computed p-value is 0.0, meaning that none of the 10,000 randomly shuffled precision differences were as extreme as the observed difference (0.029).

-Since p-value < 0.05, we reject the null hypothesis.
+Since p-value < 0.05, we **reject the null hypothesis**.
 This means that the difference in precision between Low-Calorie and High-Calorie recipes is statistically significant and unlikely to have occurred due to random chance.
 In other words, our model performs significantly worse for Low-Calorie recipes in terms of precision for predicting "High" ratings.